 We work in close partnership with stakeholders to enable the development of local and regional net zero strategies and some of the most advanced LAEPs in the UK.
-We are also supporting the delivery of leading decarbonisation programmes in our regions including Bristol Mission Net Zero and UK Central Hub in Solihull, with plans to reach at least four flagship low-carbon initiatives in the year ahead.
+We are also supporting the delivery of leading decarbonisation programmes in our regions including Bristol Mission Net Zero and the PRIDE innovation project.